Bandwidth/pypony/website/docs/user-guide.md

 At the top level of a steps file, there are two required fields: `base_url` and `paths`.
 The `base_url` parameter is the base URL to which all requests will be sent.
 Paths is an object and is explained below.

 The `coverage_threshold` parameter is optional.
 If present, the action will compare the paths present in the spec to the paths present in the steps.
-If the proportion of paths present in the steps to paths present in the spec is less than the threshold, the action will fail and report which endpoints are uncovered.
-No matter if the `coverage_threshold` is present, the action will check for undocumented endpoints: those that are present in the steps but not the spec.
+If the proportion of paths present in the steps to paths present in the spec is less than the threshold, the action will fail and report which operations are uncovered.
+No matter if the `coverage_threshold` is present, the action will check for undocumented operations: those that are present in the steps but not the spec.
 If any of these are found, the action will fail.

 Warning: The base_url should be a URL without a trailing slash and without query parameters.
 However, our schema enforces only that it must be a valid URI according to RFC3986.